locoframework/loco-rails/README.md

 This method emits a direct message to recipients.
 Direct messages are sent only via WebSocket connection and are not persisted in a DB.

 ⚠️ It utilizes _ActionCable_ under the hood.
-It is an additional layer on top that simplifies the work with WebSockets.
 You can use _ActionCable_ in a standard way and _Loco-way_ side by side.
 If you choose to stick to Loco only - you will never have to create `ApplicationCable::Channel`s.
-Just remember that Loco places `ActiveJob`s into the `:loco` queue.
+Remember that Loco places `ActiveJob`s into the `:loco` queue.

-If you want to send a message to a group of recipients, persist them and have an ability to add / remove members - an entity called **Communication Hub** may be handy.
+If you want to send a message to a group of recipients, persist this group, and have an ability to add/remove members - an entity called **Communication Hub** may be handy.

 #### Communication Hub